austinhimler/CS1666-RPG/README.md

 Turn-based combat, real-time overworld RPG/JRPG (roguelite/rougue-like).
 Interactive co-op (2+) i.e. multiplayer.

+Character development focus on stats, level progression should feel significant but not overpowered.
+Items/equipment should influence combat.

-Top-down overworld for exploration and enemy encounter/engagement.
+Top-down overworld aspect for exploration and enemy encounter/engagement.

-Side-view combat with 3-d animations/graphics.
-Co-op players can join combat mid-battle.
+Side-view combat aspect with 3-d animations/graphics.
+Co-op combat.

 ### Should state the goals for this game for the term (i.e., what criteria must be met for the term project to be complete)

 ### Should describe the 3 advanced topics that will be implemented for the game